jamalakida/java-mail-assistance-library/README.md

 ```

-### C. Instantiate the bean of the imported Remote Assistance Library (Use one the following technique)
+### C. Instantiate the bean of the imported Remote Assistance Library
 - By Annotation: EnableMailAssistance
 ```bash
 @EnableMailAssistance